kyaroch/kyaroch.github.io/_drafts/2016-06-09-cartodb-tutorial.md

 This is a complicated subject I don't know much about.
 However, there are some helpful resources available.

 [ColorBrewer](http://colorbrewer2.org/) is a well-known tool that you can use to select and evaluate color schemes for maps.
-If you're using a diverging color scheme, it's important that the opposing colors appear equally prominent, and thee ColorBrewer color schemes are all known to work well.
+If you're using a diverging color scheme, it's important that the opposing colors appear equally prominent, and all of the ColorBrewer color schemes are all known to work well.
 I also found [a tool for generating stepped gradients between any two colors](http://www.perbang.dk/rgbgradient/).

 Keep in mind that you want to keep the buckets distinct, but you may not want to use the entire range – if every single precinct was close, that's *information*, and you want to display that by keeping contrast relatively low.
 Also, it's worth checking the highest and lowest values for `hillary_clinton_percent` – you don't need to color in ranges that never occur on the map.